sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To validate on Laptop, do the following:

 1. Enable policy.
-2. Open the Start Menu, click on the Power button, and verify "Hibernate" is not available.
+2. Open Start, click on the Power button, and verify "Hibernate" is not available.

 > [!NOTE]
 > This policy can only be verified on laptops as "Hibernate" does not appear on regular PC's.